krashevski/Configuring-SUSE-LAMP-Drush-Drupal/README.md

 There are scripts for the management of CMS Drupal and LAMP (Linux + Apache + MySQL + PHP) under the operating system openSUSE.

+openSUSE is selected for use scripts in distributions of operating system compiled with SUSEStudio.

 Drupal installation directory /home/user/public_html/ in the same place or any convenient location to you may be located the scripts to install LAMP and Drupal:
 1. install-lamp.sh;
 2. install-drupal.sh.